looselytyped/gitanjali-aref-wedding-plans/dinner.md

 ## Second course

-* Baked Scottish salmon with garlic crumb topping, served with roasted cauliflower and potatoes
+* Baked kabocha squash with sunflower-walnut stuffing served with roasted cauliflower and potatoes

 **or**

-* Beef tenderloin with horseradish sauce, served with a loaded baked potato and green beans
+* Rigatoni pasta with marinara sauce, served with garlic bread and green beans

 ## Dessert